One A.M. (1916 film): Plot

 All this has drained him.
 "Good night!
 I'm off!" he declares, and tries to head up the stairs to his bedroom.
 But at the last step, he falters, losing his balance, and, of course, slides all the 13 stairs down.
 He tries again, and gets knocked back down, nearly slipping on the carpet.
 He walks up to the drinks, drinks another glass, and staggers, falling flat on his back.
 Cigarette in mouth, he tries again—and fails again.
 He proceeds to fail several times in climbing the stairs, and a large cuckoo clock on the upstairs landing also poses a problem, due to its pendulum's implausibly wide swing.
 He becomes increasingly creative with his attempts to climb the stairs, using mountain gear, for instance, in his next attempt.

 This does not go down well.
 The rope is not lengthy, which means Charlie can only use it for a limited length.
 When he reaches the top, the rope gives in, and Charlie slides down helplessly.
 "If I knew how to yodel, I'd make it!" he remarks, upon sliding down.
 He tries climbing again, and, miraculously, reaches upstairs.
-However, the pendulum knocks into his jaw, and Charlie staggers back towards the stairs—all the way back to where he started.
+However, the pendulum knocks into his jaw, and Charlie staggers back towards the stairs—back to where he started.

 "I'll try another route."
 He tries going up the second staircase, walks all the way back down, and then wonders how he got knocked down again.
 He climbs up the table top, and he's already run a marathon before he can gain his balance.
 And he's still running the marathon as he looks determinedly to his room.
 "Light exercise," he thinks—and falls off the next minute.

 He tries climbing via the first staircase again, and falls all the way back down again—only this time, he drags the carpet with him.
 Wrapped up in this carpet, he takes another shot and then tries climbing via the jacket-hanger.
 It is very dangerous, and Charlie's life hangs in balance for a second, until Charlie grasps hold of the staircase and manages to get to the door of his room.

 Alas!
 The pendulum interferes again.
 The next thing he knows, Charlie is sliding all the way down.
 He re-attempts going to his room via the same route, and this time is successful.
 The pendulum smashes into his jaw again, but Charlie isn't knocked down the stairs, and enters like a four-legged animal into his room.